Tommahawk65/MS1-new-/README.md

 #### Frameworks & Extensions

-- [Bootstrap](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.
+- [Bootstrap v5.2](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.

 - [Font Awesome](https://fontawesome.com/v4.7.0/) - Font Awesome icons were used for the footer social links for the website.